Australian Institute of Health and Welfare (2022) Deaths in Australia, AIHW, Australian Government, accessed 06 July 2022.

 A common grouping is by ICD chapters which are broad categories arranged according to the type of disease, the body system affected by the disease or the circumstances causing death.
 Each chapter is further divided into blocks of related diseases.
 Australian cause of death data by ICD-10 chapters and selected causes of death are published in the AIHW General Record of Incidence of Mortality (GRIM) books.

-The leading underlying causes of death presented here are classified using the AIHW-modified version of Becker et al. 2006.
+The leading underlying causes of death presented here are classified using an AIHW-modified version of Becker et al.